grafana/tempo/docs/tempo/website/setup/_index.md

 ---
-title: Set up a Tempo cluster
+title: Set up a Tempo server or cluster
-menuTitle: Set up a Tempo cluster
+menuTitle: Set up a Tempo server or cluster
-description: Learn how to set up a Tempo cluster and visualize data
+description: Learn how to set up a Tempo server or cluster and visualize data
 weight: 150
 ---

-# Set up Tempo
+# Set up a Tempo server or cluster

 Tempo is available as a pre-compiled binary, a Docker image, and as common OS-specific packaging.